 Sumas Mountain Northeast Route

 The same group of OHVs passed us minutes later.
-Later I learned that there are 50 miles of OHV loop trails on the mountain!
-It was neat to see how they maneuvered over the big dips in the road.
+Later I learned that the mountain had over 50 miles of OHV loop trails!
+It was neat to see how well they maneuvered through the big dips in the road.

-Judging by the noises, they were down by Saar Creek.
-So in a couple more forks, we hiked up a side trail until it ended at 1900′.
-Then we scrambled west up to the roadway (P-1070-Spur 2) at 2600′.
-During which, we saw views out to the east.
+Judging by the sounds, they were down by Saar Creek.
+Then a couple more forks later, we hiked up a side trail that ended at 1900′.
+From there, we scrambled west up to the roadway (P-1070-Spur 2) at 2600′.
+En route, we had views to the east.

 See more trip photos here.